olehand/BoinCoin-Blockchain/README.md

 # BoinCoin - Simple Blockchain Example
- A "BoinCoin" cryptocurrency, builded on simple blockchain backend written in Python
+A cryptocurrency example, build on simple blockchain written in Python